Meet the Board of Directors at Heaven’s Gait Ranch

 Throughout her experience teaching, Margaret Mary was introduced to individuals and families who benefited from equine-assisted activities and therapeutic riding, and because of their positive testimonials, she began volunteering at a nearby PATH Member Center.
 Margaret Mary immediately fell in love with the program, its horses, and their efforts—so much so that she decided to make a life change and professionally commit to the nonprofit sector.

 She says, “It’s amazing how one experience can change the trajectory of your life.
 Volunteering at a therapeutic riding facility absolutely changed mine.”
 As an active member of PATH International, she received her Executive Certificate in Nonprofit Fund Development from the University of Notre Dame, while earning her MBA through Aurora University.
 In 2016 she co-founded the nonprofit, therapeutic riding center Heaven’s Gait Ranch, Inc. as a PATH Intl.
 Member Center.
-Shortly after, she became a Certified PATH Intl.
-Riding Instructor and now serves as the Executive Director of Heaven’s Gait Ranch.
+As the Executive Director of Heaven’s Gait Ranch, she is also a Certified PATH Intl.
+Riding Instructor.
 Needless to say, the therapeutic riding center has undoubtedly become her home away from home.

 Brian McClaren Founder, Vice Chair